Trump faces federal charges in classified documents case, adding to legal woes

 Smith convened grand juries in both Washington and Miami to hear evidence, but has opted bring the case in the politically competitive state of Florida, rather than the U.S. capital, where any jury would likely be heavily Democratic.

-Legal experts say that could head off a drawn-out legal challenge from Trump's team over the proper venue.
+Under federal law, defendants have a right to be charged where the activity in question took place.
+A Florida prosecution, legal experts say, could head off a drawn-out legal challenge from Trump's team over the proper venue.

+It is unknown at this point which judge would handle the case -- a crucial factor that will determine, among other things, when a trial will take place.

+The Republican state-by-state presidential nominating contest kicks off early next year, and the party is due to choose its nominee for the November 2024 election in July of that year.

 Trump is not the only top government official to draw scrutiny for retaining classified documents.